HL7/cqf-measures/pages/measure-conformance.md

 ```

 In this variant, the "Denominator" is utilizing the measure dependencies but this dependency is not explicitly expressed in the CQL; this is referred to as an implicit dependency.

+If population criteria evaluate to null for a patient-based measure it is interpreted as false.
+If population criteria evaluate to null for a non-patient-based measure it is interpreted as an empty list.

 #### 3.4.3 Proportion Measures
 {: #proportion-measures}